github-education-resources/graduation/_data/friedcode/friedcode.md

 ---
-name: friedcode
+name: friedcode # No longer than 18 characters
-institution: HTWG Konstanz
+institution: HTWG Konstanz # no longer than 58 characters
-profile_pic: friedcode.png
+profile_pic: friedcode.png # Relative path to the image you uploaded
-quote: "We are groot" - Groot
+quote: "Got it!" # No longer than 100 characters
 github_user: friedcode
 ---